abap2UI5/docs/docs/addons/ext_js.md

 <i class="fa-brands fa-github"></i> [JS Library Addon on GitHub](https://github.com/abap2UI5-addons/js-libraries)

 It's easy to extend abap2UI5 with additional JavaScript libraries and make them accessible via custom controls in the backend.
 In this add-on, all external libraries are collected and ready to use after installation with abapGit.
-Check out the samples to get an idea of how to use them. <br>
+Check out the samples to see how it works. <br>

-You use an external library but it is not listed here?
+You use an external library, but it is not listed here?
 Feel free to send a PR to this addon.
 Special thanks to [choper725](https://github.com/choper725) contributing most of the Libraries.

 #### 1. Driver JS
  * Product tours, highlights, contextual help and more